-Tubbataha Reefs is a protected area in the middle of Sulu Sea, in the Philippines.
+Tubbataha Reefs is a protected area in the middle of Sulu Sea, under the province of Palawan.

 It’s one of the top diving destinations in the world and a UNESCO World Heritage Site.
 It features rich marine life, including 600 species of fish, 360 species of corals, 11 species of sharks and 13 species of dolphins & whales.
 Hawksbill and green sea turtles can also be found here.

 Tubbataha Reefs can only be visited on a liveaboard boat.
 It’s a favorite among foreign and local diving enthusiasts.